chowchunfu/MSbf/README.md

 <img width="1015" height="618" alt="image" src="https://github.com/user-attachments/assets/28b74301-ccbf-42c9-8718-a62a60da3499" />

 Click "Save position" and replace the existing "bfboard.txt.

+## Config the RAM allocatable for hash tables

+Config the megabytes allocated by opening "config.txt".

+Larger hashtable means a bigger chance to cache hit and a faster computation time, but it may hinder other process from running.

 ## Resume an unfinished brute force